SAP-samples/cloud-mdk-tutorial-samples/5-Brand-Your-Customized-App-with-Mobile-Development-Kit-SDK/3-Enable-MultiUser-Mode-for-MDK-Application/README.md

 # Enable Multi-User Mode for MDK Application
-Set up the Mobile Development Kit client to enable the multi-user mode (one device, multiple users with secure access).
+Set up the mobile development kit client to enable the multi-user mode (one device, multiple users with secure access).

 ***
 ### Description